Category: I Love My Wife

 • Pronoun Trouble

-One of my communication superpowers is the inability to follow pronouns, even in a simple conversation, story, or discussion.
+One of my communication superpowers is the inability to follow pronouns, even in a simple conversation or story.
 For example, a typical exchange with my wife might unfold as follows:

 “Wait, who is ‘he’?
 Frankenstein?”